metallb/metallb/e2etest/README.md

 ## BGP tests network topology

 In order to test the multiple scenarios required for BGP, three different containers are required.
-The following diagram describes the networks, the pods and the containers involved.
+The following diagram describes the network connectivity using the regular kind network, the pods and the containers involved.

 ```
   ┌────────────────────────────────────────────┐